Master of Sacred Theology Handbook for Pastors

 In each of the nine areas of focused study in the STM, the WLS faculty departments responsible for that area of study have established knowledge, skill, and attitude objectives as well as a repeating core curriculum.
 While various electives will also continue to be offered, it is the repeating core curriculum that is the heart of each of these areas of focused study.
 Below you will find those knowledge, skill, and attitude objectives and the core curriculum in each of those areas.

-It should be noted that the seminary will continue to seek input from brothers serving in the field to make sure that the core curriculum and electives offered are meeting the needs of gospel ministry in the 21st century.
+It should be noted the seminary will continue to seek input from brothers serving in the field to make sure that the core curriculum and electives offered are meeting the needs of gospel ministry in the 21st century.

 - Biblical Theology: New Testament